ufal/nametag3/README.md

 ## Requirements

-The software has been developed and tested on Linux and is run from the commandline.
+The software has been developed and tested on Linux and is run from the command line.

+For systems with NVIDA GPUs, CUDA capability 7.0 or higher is required.

 ## NameTag 3 without Installation with curl